On this page, you will find some links to some very informative resources on Academic Conduct, Group Work Guidelines, and CBS Disciplinary Procedures.

-This site outlines the Procedure for Student Grievances, the Procedure for Student Discipline, and the Dean's Disciplinary Procedure.
+The Student Disciplinary Procedures Handbook outlines the Procedure for Student Grievances, the Procedure for Student Discipline, and the Dean's Disciplinary Procedure.
 It also serves as a resource to learn about assistance available to students who have witnessed an Honor Code violation or feel that a member of the faculty or administrative staff has not upheld or adhered to the Honor Code’s principles of truth, integrity and respect.

 The Integrity Board has compiled a recommended reading list on Amazon.com.
 The books consider the challenges facing leaders of various fields, from accountants to government officials.
 Supplementing the expected list of business ethics books, these readings also include: Stanley Milgram's path-breaking Obedience to Authority, Robert Caro’s biography of New York City master planner Robert Moses, The Power Broker: Robert Moses and the Fall of New York and Princeton philosophy professor Harry Frankfurt's On Bullshit.

 What leadership and ethics events are taking place at the School this semester?
 Check the calendar of events hosted by the Student Leadership and Ethics Board.

 Columbia University Library offers a basic definition of what it means to cite.
 Scroll down to the "More information" section for an excellent resource for finding and documenting sources.

 "There are no such thing as business ethics.
 There is only one kind [of ethics] -